 Each 250-mL container of liquid egg whites holds the equivalent of 8 egg whites, so you actually get the equivalent of 16 egg whites in a carton for around the same cost as one dozen fresh Grade-A Eggs.
 The cost is very reasonable, and the product is excellent.

-Since it is unsafe to eat uncooked eggs or egg whites, and since some vintage recipes call for raw eggs that are not cooked, to avoid any risk associated with eggs and salmonella you must adapt your recipes as follows:
+Since it is unsafe to eat uncooked eggs or egg whites, and since some vintage no-bake recipes call for raw eggs that are not cooked, to avoid any risk associated with eggs and salmonella you must adapt your recipes as follows:

 You may precook the eggs in a saucepan by combining them with either some sugar or liquid from the recipe.
 Cook over a low heat, stirring constantly, until the egg mixture reaches 160°F (71°C) or coats a metal spoon or the blade of a knife with a thin film.
 Once the egg mixture is cooked, place the saucepan in cold water and continue to stir until the mixture is cool, and then proceed with the recipe.